drekka/Alchemic/README.md

 Alchemic has some special processing for UIApplicationDelegates.
 After starting, Alchemic will automatically search for a UIApplicationDelegate and if it finds one, inject any dependencies it needs.
 So there is no need to add any `AcRegister(...)` macros to the app delegate class.

+*Note: You can still use `AcRegister(...)` to give the application delegate a name if you like.
+By default, Alchemic will automatically add the application to its model and set it with your app's instance.*

 ## Callbacks and notifications

 ### Dependencies injected